top of page

 School Tours

-Offered anytime throughout the year
+Offered throughout the year

 The society has offered its unique, hands-on exhibits to area school groups for over 30 years at no cost, though donations are accepted.